 - 900 g potatoes, peeled and cut into quarters

 - 120 ml sour cream, plus extra to serve

-- 2 tablespoons fresh chopped chives, plus extra to garnish
+- 2 tbsp fresh chopped chives, plus extra to garnish

 - 30 g butter, melted

-- Boil the potatoes until they’re fork tender; this will take 5 to 10 minutes, depending on the size.
+- Boil the potatoes until they are fork-tender; this will take 5 to 10 minutes, depending on the size.
 You need to keep checking so they don’t collapse.
 Drain and mash well in a large bowl.

 - Add the sour cream, scallions, chives and mustard and season to taste.
 Allow the mixture to cool, then shape into round cakes about 5 to 8 cm in diameter (or use a tian ring or cookie cutters).

 - Dust with a little flour to give them a golden colour (optional).
 Rest on a baking tray in the fridge to firm up for at least 30 minutes.

 - Heat the butter and a splash of olive oil in a non-stick frying pan and fry until the cakes are heated through and golden on each side.